MEMBERSHIP EVENTS

 Elizabeth Conde-Frazier is Executive Director of Asociación para la Educación Teológica Hispana (AETH).
 Prior to this role, she served as dean and vice president of education at Esperanza College of Eastern University in Philadelphia, PA.
 Rev. Dr. Conde-Frazier was previously tenured associate professor of religious education at Claremont School of Theology and taught Hispanic Latino/a theology at the Latin American Bible Institute.
 Rev. Dr. Conde-Frazier also served as founding director of the Orlando E. Costas Hispanic and Latin-American Ministries Program at Andover Newton Theological School.
 While she was director, Rev. Dr. Conde-Frazier developed programs for the continuing education of ministers and lay leaders including youth.
 Rev. Dr. Conde-Frazier has authored Listen to the Children: Conversations with Immigrant Families and Hispanic Bible Institutes and co-authored A Many Colored Kingdom and Latina Evangélica.
 She has over ten years of experience as an ordained pastor and formerly served as a bilingual teacher in the New York City school system.
 The Rev. Dr. Conde-Frazier holds a Ph.D. from Boston College and a Master of Divinity degree from Palmer Seminary.

-Buddhist dialogue, theology of disability, and mission.
+Amos Yong is director of the Center for Missiological Research (CMR) and professor of theology and mission in the School of Intercultural Studies at Fuller Theological Seminary.
+Previously, he served at Regent University School of Divinity as the J. Rodman Williams Professor of Theology and as dean.
+He is past president of the Society for Pentecostal Studies, with wide-ranging interests in systematic theology, Christian- Buddhist dialogue, theology of disability, and mission.
 Dr. Yong has authored or edited over 30 books.
 Among the most recent are The Future of Evangelical Theology: Soundings from the Asian American Diaspora (IVP Academic, 2014); Renewing Christian Theology: Systematics for a Global Christianity, with Jonathan A. Anderson (Baylor University Press, 2014); and The Cambridge Companion to Pentecostalism (Cambridge University Press, 2014), coedited with Cecil M. Robeck.